ong8181/rDoAMP/README.md

 # Quick tutorial
-R functions to extract amplicons from target sequences using a user-specified primer set.
+R functions to extract amplicons from target sequences using a user-specified primer set. - DOes my primer set AMPlify my targets? -

 (Convenient wrapper functions for `seqkit amplicon`)